-PLAC borrowers are allowed to check out all physical circulating materials, including books, movies, music, and audio books authorized for their borrower type.
-PLAC borrowers are not eligible to checkout materials in eCollections.
+PLAC borrowers are allowed to check out physical books, magazines, and the audio-visual collections authorized for their borrower type.
+PLAC borrowers are not eligible to checkout materials in eCollections and Library of Things (LoT) collection.

 PLAC borrowers are not eligible for Interlibrary Loan service through WCPL.
 Patrons needing ILL service should go through their home library.